fyngyrz/aa_macro/users-guide.md

 There are two exceptions to this rule.
 The first is any definition of a `[style]`, and the second is `[repeat]`.
 In both cases, processing the content of these built-ins is deferred.
-This allows their effects to vary based on subsequent events in the processing stream, rather than the conditions that obtain at the time of style definition, or in the case of repeat, at the time of the first repeat.
+This allows their effects to vary based on events in the processing stream concurrent with the actual invocation of the style, rather than the conditions that obtain at the time of style definition.
+In the case of repeat, evaluation occurs within the context of each repeat, rather than just once-and-done.

-If you want a style to process immediately for later use in that precise form, then the best way to go about that is to use the style immediately, and then store the result in a variable for later placement.
+If you want a style to process immediately for later use in the context that is extant when it is defined, then the best way to go about that is to use the style immediately, storing the result in a variable for later placement.
 This preserves the style result.
 An example of such a style use is as follows:

     [style dollars $[b]$]
 	[local forlater {dollars moneybags}]